All Products

 replicaScheduling:

-To use other policies, such as static or dynamic replica weights, add the --auto-create-policy=false parameter to the command to prevent automatic policy creation.
-Then, you can manually configure the desired policy.
+To use static or dynamic replica weights instead, add --auto-create-policy=false to the promote command to skip automatic policy creation, then manually configure the desired policy.
 For more information, see Distribution policies and differentiation policies.